-Here, the nursing bra itself, which has fabric panels to hold up breast shields, also works as your pumping bra.
+Here, your nursing bra itself is your pumping bra, as it has fabric panels to hold up your breast shields.

 The benefit of these bras are that you don’t need to take them off or awkwardly push down your bra to pump hands-free, because it all works together.